 Overall, uniforms are very important within the navy because they act as a quick sign telling others precisely what rank the individual is currently at as well as what job they are currently doing, but the state of the uniform also serves as an indication of the individual’s commitment to and pride in their position.
 This means that whenever you see an authentic navy uniform, it should be kept in the best condition possible.

-If keeping your uniform ship-shape isn’t the only responsibility that you need to keep in check, then why not consider some of our maritime cleaning products?
+If keeping your uniform ship-shape isn’t the only responsibility that you need to keep in check, then why not consider some of our marine cleaning products?
 We are a ship chandlers dedicated to providing top quality products including cleaning chemicals, safety equipment and even pest control measures.